Fluid Boundary Conditions from AdS/BCFT: Reviews

 In this paper, uppercase Latin indices $\{M,N,\cdots\}$ denote directions in the entire bulk of the AdS spacetime.
 Among these, the directions excluding the radial direction $r$ are labeled with Greek indices $\{\mu,\nu,\rho,\sigma,\lambda,\cdots\}$.
 Furthermore, the tangent directions to the brane are denoted by $\{\alpha,\beta,\gamma,\cdots\}$, and the directions tangent to the brane without the radial direction $r$ are denoted by $\{i,j,k,\cdots\}$.
 Furthermore, we use $\hat{=}$ to denote conditions which are satisfied only on the brane $Q$.

 Taking the variation of the action yields the following boundary term on the brane:

+Here, we assumed that the induced metric at the AdS boundary $\S$ is obeying Dirichlet boundary conditions.
 In order to satisfy $\delta I \, \hat{=} \, 0$, the following three types of boundary conditions on the brane $Q$ can be considered.

 The Dirichlet boundary condition (DBC) fixes the metric on the brane.
 On the other hand, if $\delta h_{\alpha\beta}\neq 0$, one imposes the condition that the term in parentheses in \eqref{eq:BCFTvariation} vanishes; this is the Neumann boundary condition (NBC).
-The conformal boundary condition (CBC) requires that the conformal structure of the boundary is preserved under variations $\delta h_{\alpha\beta}$.
+The conformal boundary condition (CBC) fixes both the conformal class of the induced metric, and the trace of the extrinsic curvature.
+Therefore, it requires that the conformal structure of the boundary is preserved under variations $\delta h_{\alpha\beta}$.
 We can show explicitly the boundary term vanishes for CDC.

 It is known that imposing DBC does not guarantee the ellipticity of the equations of motion and leads to difficulties in constraining zero modes, potentially resulting in a breakdown of perturbation theory in quantum gravity.
-Therefore, as an alternative close to DBC, the conformal boundary condition (CBC), which preserves the conformal structure of the boundary, has been proposed \cite{Witten:2018lgb}.
+Therefore, as an alternative close to DBC, the conformal boundary condition (CBC), which preserves the conformal structure of the boundary, has been proposed \cite{Anderson_2008,Witten:2018lgb}.
 Recent investigations have provided further support for this approach.
-For example, CBCs have been shown to lead to a well-posed boundary value problem and consistent thermodynamic behavior in flat space gravity \cite{Anninos:2023epi,Banihashemi:2024yye}.
+For example, CBCs have been shown to lead to a well-posed boundary value problem and consistent thermodynamic behavior in flat space gravity \cite{Liu:2024ymn,Anninos:2023epi,Banihashemi:2024yye}.
+In Lorentzian signature, the corresponding initial-boundary value problem is more subtle and has been studied from the PDE/geometry viewpoint (including well-posed geometric boundary data and cavity ill-posedness) \cite{Fournodavlos:2021eye,An:2021fcq,An:2025rlw,An:2025gvr,Liu:2025xij}.
+In this broader context, related discussions of finite conformal boundaries and observatory setups in (A)dS with CBC can be found in \cite{Anninos:2024wpy,Anninos:2024xhc}.

 In studies of AdS/BCFT, the imposition of NBC on the brane has been investigated most extensively \cite{Karch:2000gx, Takayanagi:2011zk,Fujita:2011fp,Nozaki:2012qd,Miyaji:2021ktr,Suzuki:2022xwv,Izumi:2022opi}.
 More recently, research on DBC and CBC has also been carried out \cite{Chu:2017aab ,Chu:2018ntx,Miao:2017gyt,Miao:2018qkc,Chu:2021mvq}, but these discussions remain an active area of development.
 In this paper, we examine the consequences of these boundary conditions imposed on the brane within the fluid/gravity correspondence.